Following system colour scheme Selected dark colour scheme Selected light colour scheme

 # so it shouldn't be required in 'MovieWithYear' either

-Because “year” is absent in Movie, __extra_items__ is considered the corresponding key. "year" being required violates the rule “For each required key in B, the corresponding key is required in A”.
+Because 'year' is absent in Movie, extra_items is considered the corresponding key. 'year' being required violates this rule:

-When __extra_items__ is defined to be read-only in a TypedDict type, it is possible for an item to have a narrower type than __extra_items__’s value type:
+When extra_items is specified to be read-only on a TypedDict type, it is possible for an item to have a narrower type than the extra_items argument:

 name: str